augustopicciani/HttpClient-save-cookies-to-file/README.md

 ===============================

 This is an example of how to save cookies permanently on text file and how to retrieve those.
-It will help you when you want to obtain a Sessionid for any web site login procedure when cookie management is crucial

 The core of the example is CookieHelper class that you can reuse in your projects.